-The $Hom$ means morphism as abelian schemes (up to prime to $p$-quasi-isogeny), it doesn't have to be an isogeny, nor have to preserve other additional structures.
-From Hida \cite{Hida} Theorem 6.6, we know that this functor is a scheme over $\mathscr{S}\times_{O_{E,(v)}}\mathscr{S}$ whose connected components are all quasi-projective.
-Then from the fact that being an isogeny and preverving level structures are locally constant, we know that these two conditions cut out certain connected components of this $Hom$ scheme.
-For simplicity, we still use $Hom_{\mathscr{S}\times_{O_{E,(v)}}\mathscr{S}}(s^*A, t^*A)$ to mean the union of these components.
+The $Hom$ means the morphism as abelian schemes (up to prime to $p$ quasi-isogeny), it doesn't have to be an isogeny, nor have to preserve other additional structures.
+By Hida\cite{Hida} Theorem 6.6, this functor is a scheme over $\mathscr{S}\times_{O_{E,(v)}}\mathscr{S}$ whose connected components are all quasi-projective.
+Then from the fact that being an isogeny and preserving level structures are locally constant, these two conditions cut out certain connected components of this $Hom$ scheme.
+For simplicity, I still use $Hom_{\mathscr{S}\times_{O_{E,(v)}}\mathscr{S}}(s^*A,t^*A)$ to mean the union of these components.

-We still have to deal with preserving the tensors.
-First we have the following diagram
+One also has to take care of the issue of preserving the tensors.
+First there is a diagram

 The horizontal arrow is an embedding.
-We want to show that this is an open and closed embedding, so that making $p-Isog$ a union of connected components of $Hom_{\mathscr{S}\times_{O_{E,(v)}}\mathscr{S}}(s^*A, t^*A)$.
-To this purpose, we have to show the condition of preserving the tensors is locally constant.
+I show that this is an open and closed embedding.
+This fact makes $p-Isog$ a union of connected components of the scheme $Hom_{\mathscr{S}\times_{O_{E,(v)}}\mathscr{S}}(s^*A,t^*A)$.
+To this purpose, I need to show the condition of preserving the tensors is locally constant.